tylernathanreed/jira-client-php/README.md

 ));
 ```

+> ![IMPORTANT]
-**Important Note:** Basic Authentication using cookie-based authentication (e.g. your website password) was disabled by Atlassian on June 3rd, 2019, in accordance with their [deprecation notice](https://developer.atlassian.com/cloud/jira/platform/deprecation-notice-basic-auth-and-cookie-based-auth/).
+> Basic Authentication using cookie-based authentication (e.g. your website password) was disabled by Atlassian on June 3rd, 2019, in accordance with their [deprecation notice](https://developer.atlassian.com/cloud/jira/platform/deprecation-notice-basic-auth-and-cookie-based-auth/).
 Basic Authentication is still fully supported, but the password must be an [API Token](https://support.atlassian.com/atlassian-account/docs/manage-api-tokens-for-your-atlassian-account/).
 As of December 13th, 2025, API Tokens are set to expire in one year.
 You will need to rotate your API Tokens prior to expiration.

+> ![TIP]
-Atlassian recommends only using [Basic Auth for REST APIs](https://developer.atlassian.com/cloud/jira/platform/basic-auth-for-rest-apis/) for simple scripts, bots, and ad-hoc execution of the REST APIs.
+> Atlassian recommends only using [Basic Auth for REST APIs](https://developer.atlassian.com/cloud/jira/platform/basic-auth-for-rest-apis/) for simple scripts, bots, and ad-hoc execution of the REST APIs.
 The expectation is that you will configure a single "admin/server" user account, and make calls to the API on behalf of this system-configured entity.
 If you intend to make calls to the API on behalf of an actual user, it is recommended that you use [OAuth 2.0 (3LO) Apps](https://developer.atlassian.com/cloud/jira/platform/oauth-2-3lo-apps/) instead.

 #### ii.
 OAuth 2.0 (3LO) App Authentication